xbeat/Machine-Learning/README.md

 Geometric reasoning is a fundamental aspect of human cognition that involves understanding and manipulating spatial relationships.
 Large Language Models (LLMs) have shown surprising capabilities in various domains, including geometric reasoning.
 This presentation explores how LLMs process and generate geometric information, and how we can leverage Python to investigate and enhance these capabilities.

+## Maximum Likelihood Estimation (MLE) and Expectation Maximization (EM)

+Introduction to Maximum Likelihood Estimation (MLE) and Expectation Maximization (EM)

+Maximum Likelihood Estimation (MLE) and Expectation Maximization (EM) are powerful statistical techniques used to estimate parameters in probabilistic models.
+MLE finds the parameters that maximize the likelihood of observing the given data, while EM is an iterative algorithm used when dealing with incomplete or hidden data.

 ## Exploring AdaGrad and Adadelta Optimization Algorithms in Python

 Introduction to Optimization Algorithms